CodosaurusLLC/CodosaurusLLC.github.io/speaking/cfps-ending-soon.md

 <iframe class="airtable-embed" src="https://airtable.com/embed/appQTxgB6oYHHwBCF/shrjC7MHNuQuXKPbs?viewControls=on" frameborder="0" onmousewheel="" width="100%" height="600"></iframe>

-You can get reminded to check this weekly, by subscribing to
+You can get reminded to check this monthly or so, by subscribing to
 [my blog](/blog).